 - If using dark or mixed flax meal, play up the similarity to rye bread by adding 1 tablespoon caraway seeds to the batter before pouring it onto the baking sheet.

-- This bread can be made into a sweet cinnamon loaf with the addition of 1/4 cup brown swerve and 1 teaspoon cinnamon.
-Add them with the initial ingredients, before the flax meal.
+- This bread can be made into a sweet cinnamon loaf with the addition of 1/4 cup brown Swerve and 1 teaspoon ground cinnamon.
+Add these ingredients before adding the flax meal.

 - For a slightly sweet loaf, add 2 to 3 tablespoons of a keto sweetener, such as allulose, Swerve, or a baking blend.

 - For Italian flavors, add 1 tablespoon of an Italian herb blend and 1 teaspoon of garlic powder.